California Department of Housing and Community Development: History

+In 2025, as part of the reorganization of the BCSH within the budget, Governor Gavin Newsom proposed spinning off the Department, along with other housing-related agencies in the BCSH, into a separate cabinet-level California Housing and Homelessness Agency.
+The proposal was approved by the Little Hoover Commission, and is slated to complete by June 2026.

+Structure

+In addition to the California Housing Finance Agency, the Department is assisted by a Disability Advisory Committee.

+Programs

+Funding and housing management

 The HCD Housing Assistance Program (HAP) acts as the local housing authority for 12 rural counties: Alpine, Amador, Calaveras, Colusa, Glenn, Inyo, Modoc, Mono, Sierra, Siskiyou, Trinity, and Tuolumne.
 One of the primary purposes of housing authorities is to manage Section 8 housing, but other activities include Community Development Block Grant (CDBG) entitlements and HOME Investment Partnerships Program (HOME) funding.
 The HCD has administered CDBG program for non-entitlement cities and counties (cities and counties under a specified population level that do not automatically receive CDBG funds directly from the federal government) since 1983, and administers HOME funding for cities and counties that do not receive HOME allocations directly from the federal government since the Cranston-Gonzalez National Affordable Housing Act of 1990.